alegarn/passive-design-helper/README.md

 - Input CSV format & column detection
 - Zones & classification
 - Outputs
+- Web Application
 - Troubleshooting
 - Development & testing
 - License

 Overview
 --------
-This repository provides a small Node.js CLI that:
+This repository provides both a Node.js CLI and a modern web application that:
-- Parses timestamped temperature and relative-humidity CSVs
+- Parses timestamped temperature and relative-humidity CSVs using memory-efficient streaming
 - Classifies each datapoint into a "tactic" zone based on temperature and relative humidity polytopes
 - Aggregates duration per zone and per time bucket (month / day / hour)
 - Writes a timeseries CSV suitable for plotting and a human-readable summary (MD/TXT/CSV) and optional JSON output
+- Detects data span and granularity automatically for optimal analysis

-The typical workflow is command-line driven: point to a CSV (or let the tool pick one), verify detected columns and date format (interactive by default), then inspect the generated summary and timeseries files.
+The CLI workflow is command-line driven: point to a CSV (or let the tool pick one), verify detected columns and date format (interactive by default), then inspect the generated summary and timeseries files.

+The web application provides an intuitive browser-based interface with drag-and-drop upload, real-time processing feedback, and interactive data visualization.

 Features
 --------